radius-project/blog/radblog/content/posts/2024/radius-workload-identity-support/index.md

 Radius allows management of AWS resources as part of your application.
 In order to achieve this, Radius stores 2 essential pieces of information -

 1. Cloud Provider Scope: This is the account-id and region to which the AWS resources are deployed.
 Cloud Provider Scope is stored as part of Radius environment.
 2. AWS Credential:  An AWS IAM role is a set of permissions that define what actions are allowed and denied for an entity.
 The roles are can be assumed by entities such as AWS services or Kubernetes service-accounts.
-The RoleARN of IAM Role which would be assumed by Radius to deploy the AWS resources is stored as Radius AWS Credential.
+The Role ARN of IAM Role which would be assumed by Radius to deploy the AWS resources is stored as Radius AWS Credential.

 There are two Radius services that communicate with AWS to deploy the resources - UCP and Applications RP.